Psy-Fer/interARTIC/README.md

 To launch the interARTIC web interface visit [http://127.0.0.1:5000](http://127.0.0.1:5000) on your browser.
 Make sure you keep the terminal open to keep interARTIC running.

-## step2: Downloading test dataset
+## Step 2: Downloading test dataset

 Now take a new terminal to download and extract the sample data by entering the commands below.
 This example downloads and extracts the data to `/data` assuming you have write permission to `/data`.